 Need to sell through a product quickly?
-Run a promotion and highlight it on your storefronts home page.
+Run a promotion and highlight it on your storefront’s home page.

-Increasing Your Average Order Value
+Increase Your Average Order Value

 With the ability to design landing pages, show off promotions and display your whole catalog it becomes easy to see how you might raise the average order value of your account.

 An Amazon Storefront is an opportunity to build trust with the customer and/or give customers who already trust you the opportunity to try more products from your brand.
-This is where the branding advantage comes into Amazon storefronts.
+This is where the branding advantage comes into Amazon stores.

 If someone on Amazon is searching out your brand on the search results then they may not know what they’re looking for which likely means a lost sale.
 If someone has landed on your storefront then they likely clicked through to your brand because they are curious about you.

-If they’re going to go to through the effort of clicking through to your storefront then it’s very likely that they either already trust you or are very close.
+If they’re going to go through the effort of clicking through to your storefront then it’s very likely that they either already trust you or are very close.
 Which means you may have a customer with a long customer lifetime value (CLV).
 A loyal customer that will keep buying from you, seek you out online, and talk about you to their friends & family.

-Increasing the Effectiveness of Sponsored Brand Ads
+Increase the Effectiveness of Sponsored Brand Ads

 One of the keys to success is a well-structured and organized advertising strategy on Amazon.
 One that is effective and reaches its goals of not just converting sales but building your brand.